By: Marilyn L. Davis

 Rules Change But People Don’t Always Know It

 At the wedding, he saw ham on the buffet line and decided to ask his new mother-in-law if she thought the caterers used two ham pans.
 She told him that she was not sure, but that was how they did it in her family.
 Even more curious, he approached his wife’s great-grandmother and asked about the two-ham pan rule.
 She started laughing and told him that as a young bride, she only received two loaf pans and so had to cut up a ham to bake it.

-While this example is somewhat humorous, it demonstrates the tendency in families to pass on systems and sets of rules that might not have practical, helpful or healthy application today.
+While this example is somewhat humorous, it demonstrates the tendency in families to pass on systems and sets of rules that might not have practical, helpful, or healthy applications today.

-Dysfunctional family members have common characteristics, traits and qualities that are the result of and outcome of the behavior patterns established within the family.
-These are then reinforced by reactions to the behaviors.
+Dysfunctional family members have common characteristics, traits, and qualities that are the result of the behavior patterns established within the family.
+The reactions to the behaviors then reinforce the behaviors.
 What are some typical behavior patterns present in the dysfunctional family?

 - “Father knows best.”

-- “We go to Susie’s games, sorry, we cannot make your Yearly Boy Scout dinner.”
+- “We go to Susie’s weekly games, sorry, we cannot make your Yearly Boy Scout dinner.”

-- “Your father is easily upset, so we will not burden him with this news.”_
+- “Your mother is easily upset, so we will not burden him with this news.”

 Attention And Concern Are Withheld From Certain Family Members

-Conversely, one family member more seems more important, or the king or queen of the family, then there are certain family members who receive little attention, concern, or care.
+Conversely, one family member more seems more important, or the king or queen of the family, then individual family members receive little attention, concern, or care.